dredwardhyde/gc-articles/marking-roots.md

 **\[Pause Final Update Refs, 2.208 ms]**
 \[Concurrent cleanup 873M->485M(1259M), 0.046 ms]

 As you can see, **Init Mark pause** (which includes process of marking roots) is predominant pause here.

+In the current state, there is a room for further improvements towards making process of scanning the root set concurrent, possibly by stopping each thread individually.
+In my personal view, duration of garbage collection pauses should be dependent on some internal metrics of the heap, like its size or number of live objects.
+This will reduce duration of the biggest STW (stop-the-world) pause in GC cycle while using the most advanced collectors, like Shenandoah.

+Currently, this STW technique is used in both Hotspot and OpenJ9 implementations, but I hope this will change in observable future.